A state-federal partnership is investing $2.75 million to research critical mineral potential across central Arkansas and southern Missouri.

 - Lithium: used for rechargeable batteries

 - Molybdenum: used as alloy for high-strength steel

 - Nickel: used for special alloys, stainless steel, and high-temperature applications

-- Rare Earth Elements: primarily used in batteries and electronics
+- Rare Earth Elements: primarily used in magnets and catalysts

 - Titanium: used as a white pigment and in metal alloys

 - Vanadium: primarily used as alloying agent for iron and steel

 - Zinc: primarily used in metallurgy to produce galvanized steel

 More information can be found here.
 To learn more about USGS mineral resource and commodity information, please visit our website and follow us on Twitter.